-Once divorce documents have been filed in court, someone will have to “serve” the papers to your spouse.
+Once documents have been filed in court, someone will have to “serve” the papers to your spouse.
 You have multiple options for this, including: serving your spouse personally, hiring a process server, or having local police deliver the papers in case domestic abuse is a factor.

 Spousal Support / Alimony

 Alimony or spousal support is regular payment from one ex-spouse to another after a divorce has taken place.
 Payments are arranged by the parties involved or court-ordered.
-The purpose of alimony or spousal support is to dampen the negative economic effect that the divorce can bring to one party.
+The purpose of alimony or spousal support is to dampen the negative economic effect that it can bring to one party.
 The amount of alimony is determined case by case and depends upon individual property ownership and income.
 Whether child support is required, earning capacity, length of marriage, and other factors also matter.

 Receiving a Divorce Petition

 If you have just been served with dissolution papers, you will still have the ability to tell the court how you want the divorce handled.
 It is very important to give an answer before the state law deadline.
 You may also fill out these forms yourself or get legal aid.
-Whether serving or receiving divorce papers, its always a good idea to seek legal advice.
+Whether serving or receiving papers, its always a good idea to seek legal advice.

 Get Legal Help